Giacomo Puccini: Turandot

 Turandot, Puccini's final opera, was left unfinished at the composer's death in November 1924, and the last two scenes were completed by Franco Alfano based on the composer's sketches.
 The libretto for Turandot was based on a play of the same name by Carlo Gozzi.
-The music of the opera is heavily inflected with pentatonic motifs, intended to produce an Asiatic flavor to the music.
-Turandot contains a number of memorable stand-alone arias, among them Nessun dorma.
+The music of the opera is heavily inflected with pentatonic motifs, intended to produce an Asiatic flavour to the music.
+Turandot contains a number of memorable stand-alone arias, among them "Nessun dorma".

 Librettists

 The libretto of Edgar was a significant factor in the failure of that opera.
 Thereafter, especially throughout his middle and late career, Puccini was extremely selective, and at times indecisive, in his choice of subject matter for new works.
 Puccini was deeply involved in the process of writing the libretto itself, requiring many iterative revisions of his libretti in terms of both structure and text.
 Puccini's relationships with his librettists were at times very difficult.
 His publisher, Casa Ricordi, was frequently required to mediate disputes and impasses between them.

 Puccini explored many possible subjects that he ultimately rejected only after a significant amount of effort—such as the creation of a libretto—had been put into them.
 Among the subjects that Puccini seriously considered, but abandoned, were: Cristoforo Sly, Anima Allegra (based on the play El genio alegre by Serafín and Joaquín Álvarez Quintero), Two Little Wooden Shoes (I due zoccoletti) (a short story by Maria Louise Ramé, a.k.a.
 Ouida), the life of Marie Antoinette, Margherita da Cortona, and Conchita (based on the novel La Femme et le pantin – The Woman and the Puppet, by Pierre Loüys).
 Some of these abandoned subjects were taken up and turned into operas by other composers.
 For example, Franco Vittadini made an opera of Anima Allegra, Mascagni's opera Lodoletta is derived from Two Little Wooden Shoes, and Riccardo Zandonai eventually wrote Conchita.